Aiden2207/prefetch/readme.md

 There are two benchmarks, each with eight different algorithms.
 The first benchmark, `bench owned`, builds a very large `list<i32>` that is consumed, summing all of the elements.
 This benchmark is dominated by deallocation, rather than the traversal.
 The second is `bench ref` where an immutable reference is used to traverse the `List<i32>` and sum it, with deallocation times not being measured.

 The `iter::zip` and `iter::chain` algorithms use a simple iterator in combination with `Iterator::zip` and `Iterator::chain` to combine the list.
-The `generator zip` and `generator chain` algorithms use a custom baked code combine [`Generators`](https://doc.rust-lang.org/beta/unstable-book/language-features/generators.html) in a similar fashion to `Iterator::zip` and `Iterator::chain`.
-The `generator prefetch` is the same as `generator zip` with prefetching.
-The `stream` tests work the same as the equivalent `generator` ones, but using [`futures::Stream`s](https://docs.rs/futures/latest/futures/stream/trait.Stream.html) instead.
+The `iter::zip prefetch` is the same as the `iter::zip` but with interleaved prefetching.
+The generator algorithms are the same as the iterator ones, but with custom baked combinators of [`Generators`](https://doc.rust-lang.org/beta/unstable-book/language-features/generators.html).
+The same for the Stream tests, but with [`futures::Stream`s](https://docs.rs/futures/latest/futures/stream/trait.Stream.html) instead.

 ## Running the Benchmarks